modm-io/modm/README.md

 <dt>examples</dt>
 <dd>
-  Example projects that show the usage of parts of the xpcc library.
+  Example projects that show the usage of parts of the modm library.
 These projects are always up to date and are tested to compile before a release.
 </dd>